CloudM Migrate utilises Modern Authentication to authenticate with Microsoft 365 source and destination platforms.

 - If you do not need to perform group migrations, this message can be dismissed and ignored.

-This message indicates that the authentication method is set to modern, but the Client ID and certificate have not been set.
+This message indicates that the Client ID and certificate have not been entered.
 Use the Create Azure AD Application feature to setup modern authentication.

-This message indicates that the authentication method is set to modern, but the application password has not been set.
-This means that if the admin credentials provided are for an account with Multi Factor Authentication enabled, migrations for sharepoint site assets and notebooks will be skipped.
-To enable these migrations, an application password should be set up and provided.
+This message that the application password has not been set.
+This means that if the admin credentials provided are for an account with Multi Factor Authentication enabled, migrations for sharepoint site assets and notebooks will be skipped (all other items will be migrated).
+If you wish to enable these migrations, an application password should be set up and provided.
+See here for more information.

 Create Azure AD Application warnings